 - Pediatric Orthopnea

 This condition occurs in babies of children under 12 years old.
-The same reason – children are having difficulty breathing due to the incorrect position of lying down.
+For the same reason, children have difficulty breathing due to the incorrect position of lying down.

 - Orthopnea during pregnancy.

 The common cause of having orthopnea in pregnant women are the following: congestive heart failure, intravenous fluid overload, myocardial infarction, peripartum cardiomyopathy, and severe anemia.